-What is the Difference Between SAP PI, PO and CPI?
+What is the Difference Between SAP PI, PO, CPI and Integration Suite?

-Moreover, we will talk about the features of the SAP Integration Suite and SAP Cloud Platform Integration.
+Moreover, we will discuss the features of the SAP Integration Suite and SAP Cloud Platform Integration.

-For us to understand the differences between XI, PI and PO, first, we need to look at the main functionaries of middleware,
+For us to understand the differences between XI, PI, PO, CPI and Integration Suite on BTP (Business Technology Platform) first, we need to look at the main functionaries of middleware and the difference between a traditional On-Premise Middleware and iPaaS Solution.

 • Connectivity: Which protocol to use – SOAP, FTP?